A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 | Nemotron 3 Super 120B-A12B | MoE (Active 12B) | ~70GB | 15.77 | 24.02 |

-The prediction from the previous article—"decode speed approaches memory bandwidth 273 GB/s divided by the bytes read per token"—holds up with the newcomer as well.
-The footprint of approximately 23GB is in the same class as Nano and Gemma, so it also fits into the shared sub-machine configuration from before, where gpu-memory-utilization is throttled to around 0.35 to coexist with RAG or ComfyUI.
+The hypothesis I laid out in the previous article — "decode speed approaches the value of memory bandwidth 273 GB/s divided by bytes read per token" — holds just as well for the newcomer.
+With a footprint of around 23GB, comparable to Nano and Gemma, it also fits right into the shared sub-machine configuration from last time where you throttle gpu-memory-utilization to around 0.35 to co-reside with RAG or ComfyUI.

-Which is faster: NVIDIA version or Unsloth version?
+Which is faster, the NVIDIA version or the Unsloth version?

-Here's the main topic.
-I measured the hotly debated quantization showdown using the same vLLM v0.25.0, same backend (auto), and same harness across all 3 configurations: bare, MTP spec=2, and spec=3.
+Now for the main event.
+I measured the much-discussed quantized version showdown across 3 configurations — bare, MTP spec=2, and spec=3 — using the same vLLM v0.25.0, same backend (auto), and same harness.

-Blue is the NVIDIA version (modelopt), green is the Unsloth version (compressed-tensors).
-NVIDIA version was 12–17% ahead in all configurations.
+Blue is NVIDIA version (modelopt), green is Unsloth version (compressed-tensors).
+NVIDIA version was 12–17% faster across all configurations.

 |---|---|---|---|---|---|